AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-proof-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Workfront Proof modules
-description: In a Adobe Workfront Fusion scenario, you can connect your Workfront Proof account to multiple third-party applications and services.
+description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Workfront Proof, as well as connect it to to multiple third-party applications and services.
 ---

 # Workfront Proof modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-In a Adobe Workfront Fusion scenario, you can connect your Workfront Proof account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use Workfront Proof, as well as connect it to to multiple third-party applications and services.

 This is useful if you need to execute tasks currently not supported in proofing within Workfront or in Workfront Proof, such as updating proofs based on certain events and searching for a proof's recipients.

 The Workfront Proofconnector does not count against the number of active apps available to your organization.
 All scenarios, even if they use only the Workfront Proofapp, do count against your organization's total scenario count.

-If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).